+Chief Executive Officer:

 CFO and Executive Vice-Presidents:

 All Other Designated Executives:

+X annual base salary

-2.0 X annual base salary
+X annual base salary

-0.5 X annual base salary
+X annual base salary

-Designated Executives must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of RSUs, 100% of after-tax shares resulting from the vesting of PCRSUs.
+Designated Executives must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options, 100% of after-tax shares resulting from the vesting of PSUs and 100% of after-tax shares resulting from the vesting of PSUs.
 "Gain Shares" means the net number of shares left subsequent to the sale of shares used for payment of the shares issued upon exercise or settlement and for any tax withholding obligations.